 TLS uses cipher suites with symmetric encryption and block ciphers in the main.
 Symmetric encryption means that the same key is used to encrypt and decrypt information.
 To be more protected, though, an asymmetric encryption mechanism is initially used during the negotiation process between browser and server to arrive at the shared key.
 After the shared key is negotiated, encryption proceeds in a symmetric fashion which is faster.

 Block ciphers are called this way because they encrypt data in blocks of a fixed length (8 bytes, to be exact).
-When encrypting information shorter than the entire block length, the remaining length is padded with a random block of data.
+When encrypting information shorter than the entire block length, the remaining length is padded with a random data block.
 Common types of block ciphers include DES, AES, and 3DES.

 To make the decryption of data more complex and secure, CBC uses what’s called an initialization vector (IV).
 Without an initialization vector, the same data would always yield the same ciphertext block after encryption, exposing it to a plaintext attack.
 To introduce randomness in the equation, the first block of encrypted data is combined with an IV (random data) which is then encrypted with the negotiated key and generates a ciphertext block.